Skip to main content

 In scope

-The project includes ethics review pathways, committee models and structures, system level policies and enabling infrastructure.
-It also includes statewide coordination and performance transparency.
+The project included ethics review pathways, committee models and structures, system level policies and enabling infrastructure.
+It also included statewide coordination and performance transparency.

 Not in scope

-Site-level research governance office (RGO) process design is not in scope.
-It remains important and we will address governance improvements separately, so the work does not become confused or diluted.
+Site-level research governance office (RGO) process design was not in scope.
+It remains important and governance improvements will be addressed separately, so the work does not become confused or diluted.

 Timeline and governance

-Safer Care Victoria’s Research, Strategy & Clinical Trials Unit is leading the work.
+Safer Care Victoria’s Research, Strategy and Clinical Trials team led the work.

 Contact